atiqurrasel/atiq.github.io/index.md

 <div class="row">
   <div class="left">
     Atiqur Rahman Rasel is a final-year PhD candidate at the University of Technology Sydney with expertise in informed trading, market manipulation, cryptocurrencies, and behavioral finance.
-He has been awarded multiple small research grants and has been a graduate research assistant since 2020.
+He has been awarded multiple research grants and has been a graduate research assistant since 2020.
 Atiqur holds a Bachelor of Commerce (Honors) from the University of Wollongong, where he graduated with first-class honors.
     <br/><br/>
     <!-- <a href="cv.pdf">CV</a> -->
   </div>